1. Home

 List of virtual social justice/community care spaces for disabled organizers

-Finding understanding and accepting community as a disabled and/or chronically ill person can be difficult.
-For organizers that acquire a disability due to state repression (e.g. at protests), systemic violence (e.g. unmitigated pandemics, chronic stress, environmental racism etc) or for a whole host of other reasons, recognizing you can no longer access spaces and relationships as you once did is very disorienting.
-Disabled and/or chronically ill people are often isolated and/or face barriers to finding others who identify this way.
-This list was created to give folks a jumping off point to finding your people.
+Finding understanding and an accessible community as a disabled and/or chronically ill person can be difficult.
+For organizers that acquire a disability due to state repression (e.g. at protests), systemic violence (e.g. unmitigated pandemics, chronic stress, environmental racism etc) or for a whole host of other reasons, becoming disabled means becoming part of a marginalized group, which creates disorienting barriers to spaces and relationships.
+The labour of supporting these organizers often falls on organizers that acquired their disabilities years ago, or who were born with their disabilities.
+Disabled and/or chronically ill people are often isolated and/or face barriers to finding these people and these spaces.
+This list was created to give folks a jumping off point.